Paultree/todolist-app/README.md

 MVP:

-- Create tests for both frontend and backend components - []
+- Create tests for both frontend and backend components - [] - not in scope
 - Create a SPA to-do list - []
   - A list of all tasks that are required to be completed - []
   - A button that allows user to add a task - []
   - A button that removes a task from to-do list.
 - For each task, user should be able to:
-  - Edit the task description - []
+  - Edit the task description - [] - not in scope
   - Update priority - []
-  - Edit colour - []
+  - Edit colour - [] - not in scope
-  - Update due date - []
+  - Update due date - [] - not in scope
   - A complete/finish button - []
 - Create a register and login feature where unique todo lists are registered to unqiue users. - []
 - Bonus: